Resources for Confirmation

 Parishes in the Archdiocese of Boston have until May 1, 2027, to complete their transition from the normal age of Confirmation being around the age of 15-16 (grades 10-11) to around the age of 13-14 (grade 8).
 Pastors of parishes may exercise their discretion in how they manage the transition period between 2024 and May 2027.

 Parish leaders have requested some suggested models or timelines for implementing this transition.
-Here below are three possible models for consideration, roughly following the transition plans mentioned above.
+Below are three possible models for consideration, roughly following the transition plans mentioned above.

 This document provides a brief overview which can be used as a guide for preparing candidates of any age for Confirmation.
 It should be adapted depending upon the circumstances of the candidates – their age, previous formation, and other similar factors.
 Some candidates may have already received extensive catechetical formation and be actively practicing the habits of the Christian life.
 Some candidates may have received little previous catechetical formation and may not be actively practicing their faith.
 A parish must consider how best to account for these differences through the formation it offers.
 For more information on required confirmation preparation timelines, please see the decree announcing the change in the normative age of reception and the Archdiocesan Confirmation guidelines document.